Swimming is all about action. If you are not quick, you might just sink.That is why one must learn how to swim.

-The first lesson is to get comfortable while moving around in and underwater.
+The first lesson in learning how to swim is to get comfortable while moving around in and underwater.
 It’s good to aspire for a butterfly stroke but first of all, you need to able to walk in water so begin with treading in the pool while holding on to the edge.
 Kick your legs at the same time and then move to treading water without assistance.

 - Practice Bubbling which is the primary technique every coach will teach you.
 Breathing underwater is extremely different than breathing on land.
 Holding your breath is something that you will have hard time learning but in the beginning you can learn to exhale in the water and pop up, out of the pool/water to inhale again.

 - Try Frog-kicking and learn to rhythmically move your arms so you can stay afloat.
 Also try running through the water and it’s possible that you may feel resistance from water so don’t feel discouraged if you are unable to at first.

 - Then, practice strokes every day.

 If you find the central part of the pool a daunting part then you can begin at the shallow corner of the pool with a kickboard and try some doggie paddling.
 You can practice proper breathing at the same time while also putting some basic strokes to display and fine-tuning some of your swimming movements.

 2. Training plans for beginners

 If you are a beginner then either you have just learned how to swim or are learning how to swim.
 In both circumstances, we are assuming that you can swim at least 100 meters depending on the kind of pool you use.